eralpkaraduman/cv/index.md

 | **Website** | [eralp.dev](https://eralp.dev) |
 | **LinkedIn** | [linkedin.com/in/eralpkaraduman](https://linkedin.com/in/eralpkaraduman) |

-Engineer with 18 years shipping production software across the entire stack.
+Engineer with 18 years shipping production software across the entire stack, now increasingly AI-augmented.
 Genuine depth in three areas that rarely overlap in one person:

 - **Frontend & Backend Full-Stack**: React, TypeScript, 9+ years building and running production web apps end to end.
 - **Native & Cross-Platform Mobile Apps**: 6+ years of native iOS (Swift, Obj-C) plus 7+ years of React Native and Flutter; apps shipped to the App Store.
 - **Cloud & infrastructure**: designing and operating server and streaming systems on AWS and GCP, with hands-on CI/CD, Docker, Kubernetes and build tooling.

-Increasingly focused on AI-augmented engineering: building and customizing agent-based workflows and AI tooling to ship faster across all of the above.
+I build and customize agentic workflows and AI coding agents to ship faster across all of the above.

 I also write at [eralp.dev](https://eralp.dev), produce a [comedy podcast](https://open.spotify.com/show/6Ace2VvsbkPKFkgqy4NWUc?si=baaec7c9731e4b77), and host live Twitch shows about software development.